Level of Study

 Objectives and Content

 The course gives a description of numerical methods that are used to solve the partial differential equations (e.g. shallow water equations) of dynamical meteorology and oceanography.
 In addition to the methods used for initial value problems, the course also presents the relaxation method to solve diagnostic boundary value problems.

-- explain how a numerical model is built up and how numerical schemes and grids influence the behaviour of the model
+- knows how a numerical model is built up and how numerical schemes and grids influence the behavior of the model

-- analyze the various sources of error that may turn up in the model, like damping errors and phase errors
+- is able to analyze the various sources of error that may turn up in the model, like damping errors and phase errors

-- use numerical models as a tool to solve dynamical problems in meteorology or oceanography
+- can use numerical models as a tool to solve dynamical problems in meteorology or oceanography

 Required Previous Knowledge